What happens when you watch a scary movie?

 As the spine-chilling images flicker across the screen, your brain is being hijacked by fear.

-An area of the temporal lobe, called the amygdala, instructs your body on how to respond to fear, affecting not only your brain, but also your heart, lungs and hormones.
+An area of the temporal lobe called the amygdala instructs your body on how to respond to fear, affecting not only your brain, but also your heart, lungs and hormones.
 It mediates the initial response to a threat stimulus.

 Your body is preparing for your fight-or-flight decision against the perceived threat.
 This response often happens without conscious input and has been called an “amygdala hijack.”
 Your body is getting ready to either fight or run away from whatever is scaring you.

-This makes you less visible to a potential predator.
+You freeze: This makes you less visible to a potential predator.

-This increased heart rate boosts the oxygen supply to rest of your body.
-It also shunts blood from your digestive system to your muscles so they’ll be strong enough to either run away or fight.
+Your heart and breathing rates quicken: This increased heart rate boosts the oxygen supply to the rest of your body.
+It also causes blood to move from your digestive system to your muscles so they’ll be strong enough to either run away or fight.
 You also may have trouble catching your breath.
 This is the body’s way of increasing respiration rate and, therefore, making more oxygen available as fuel for the body.

-Colors are brighter, movements are more visible, hearing is more acute.
+Your mental focus sharpens: Colors are brighter, movements are more visible, hearing is more acute.
 Being afraid immediately gets the brain’s attention so that you’re no longer wondering what you might have for lunch or when your boss wants you to turn in the latest project.
 All your attention is entirely directed to the situation at hand.
 With a sharper mental focus, you can respond more quickly to the danger you’re facing.

 Are there any benefits to scaring yourself?